cloudfoundry/java-buildpack/docs/container-java_main.md

 If the main class is Spring Boot's `JarLauncher`, `PropertiesLauncher` or `WarLauncher`, the Java Main Container adds a `--server.port` argument to the command so that the application uses the correct port.

 ## Configuration
-For general information on configuring the buildpack, refer to [Configuration and Extension][].
+For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].

 The container can be configured by modifying the `config/java_main.yml` file in the buildpack fork.